Maboroshy/midi-scripter/docs/overview.md

 Each callable receives its own copy of the input message it can modify without affecting other calls' work.

-Getting exception in a call won't affect other calls or the script's work.
+Getting an exception in a call won't affect other calls' or the script's work.
 Exception details are printed to log.

 You can check call execution time statistics in the Ports GUI widget by